If you are experiencing a dental emergency, please call our office at (773) 549-2881 to be advised on how to proceed.

 Dental emergencies can occur anytime and should be addressed promptly for the best possible outcome.
-We make every effort to see your emergency on the same day if deemed necessary.
+We try to see your emergency on the same day if deemed necessary.

 Common Dental Emergencies